Create a pipeline

 viash ns build --setup cachedbuild --parallel

-Once everything is built, a new target directory has been created containing the executables and modules grouped per platform:
+Once viash ns build is finished, a new target directory has been created containing the executables and modules grouped per platform:

 tree target